Newspaper Page Text

 person.
 Indeed Mrs. Herskovits

-Dahomey. training a servant who
+Dahomey, training a servant who

-waited upon us at table and who,
+waited upon us at table and who.

-when he had served us. immediate-
+when he had served us. immediate

-Iy turned his back and stood thus
+ly turned his back and stood thus

 until we needed him again."

-The Charleston. incidentally., is
+The Charleston, incidentally, is

-derived frem an African religious
+derived from an African religious

-dence in its entirety, according to
+donee in its entirety, according to

-1) Herskovits.
-“The finest Charl
+D Kerskrvits.
+"The finest Charl

 eston I ever saw danced was in